 Chatbots can only help with answering questions.
 They’re not programmed to do anything beyond that, especially where decisions need to be made.

 If you run a business where customers end up asking for opinions on something like is Product X better than Product A, an automated system isn’t going to provide an answer.
-At best, it will provide a list of features that each product has, but won’t be able to provide more information than that.
+At best, it will provide a list of chat features that each product has, but won’t be able to provide responses to specific questions

 Using live agents requires having people around to answer questions as they come in.
 68% of people take advantage of live chat when it’s available.
 63% of people are likely to return to a website because of their live chat experience.